Rodeoclash/Echonest-jQuery-Plugin/README.md

 jQuery Based EchoNest API Plugin
 ================================
-Access the wonderful <http://www.echonest.com/> API directly from Javascript through a simple yet expressive interface.
+Access the wonderful <http://www.echonest.com/> API directly from Javascript through a simple fluent interface.
 Requires jQuery. jQuery/Underscore templates optional but you're going to be creating yourself a lot of work if you don't use it...

 Introduction
 ------------